 Demonstration Project

-Skills Insight’s proposed qualification reform concept is being developed to consider the goals of the Qualification Reform Design Group and Skills Ministers.
+Skills Insight’s demonstration project involved the development of a proposed concept for a Purpose 3 qualification.
+The proposed qualification reform concept was developed to consider the goals of the Qualification Reform Design Group and Skills Ministers.
 It aims to reduce duplication in the system, moving away from task-based units and qualifications with job roles attached to them (where appropriate), and to allow for better transferability of skills and capabilities, with the learner in mind.
 Our concept is based on research and collaboration with industry, training providers and other stakeholders in the VET system over the past eight years (through our work at Skills Impact and Skills Insight).

 Key features of our proposed concept